Are you applying for your first business loan? Here’s what to expect

-What documents and paperwork do I need to bring when meeting with an advisor?
+What documents and paperwork do I need when connecting with a business advisor?

-Business owners should also expect to provide a business plan which typically includes some of the following information, according to Hassan.
+You should also expect to provide a business plan which typically includes some of the following information:

 - Executive summary